itskovacs/trip/docs/backup.md

-TRIP uses SQLite databases to store the data.
+TRIP uses a SQLite database to store the data.

 To back up your data, follow these simple steps:
 1. **Stop the container**